 Canadian author and technologist Cory Doctorow, who is working with the Electronic Frontier Foundation to strike down parts of the DMCA, spoke to The Globe and Mail about the right to modify products you own:

 It used to be that if you bought something and figured out how to get extra value out of it – using an old blender to mix paint; fixing your own car; or ripping your CDs and loading the music in an MP3 player instead of buying it again – that extra value was yours to keep.

 In the world of C-11 and the DMCA, all that value is retained by the manufacturer.

 Doctorow later notes that it’s “a really bad idea to design computers to disobey their owners.”
 In a world where so many things in our lives are computers — our cars, our thermostats, our refrigerators, and our tractors — no good can come from locking consumers out with copy protection systems (and strict legislation to back it up).

 It makes me wonder — what’s this really all about?

 Copyright Or Antitrust?

 While John Deere continues to scream about copyright infringement, I can’t help but think there must be anticompetitive motives here.
-I’m not alone — Mark Wilson also alludes to this in his blog post:
+I’m not alone — Mark Wilson also alludes to this: